haga-rak/floody/README.md

 - build the server (`floodys`) in release mode
 - start the web server on an available port
 - run the client against the server with the provided options
-- **not start** the proxy server.
+- **NOT START** the proxy server.
 The proxy server must be up and running before running the test.

 Replace `test-https` with `test-http` to test in plain HTTP.